Multnomah Falls Timed Use Permits

 Multnomah Falls is the most visited natural recreation site in the Pacific Northwest with more than 2 million visitors stopping by each year to take in the views.
 Fed by underground springs from Larch Mountain, the flow over the falls varies, but is usually highest during the winter and spring seasons.
 This is also one of the best places in the Columbia River Gorge National Scenic Area to study geology exposed by floods.

-Facilities: The visitor information area within the lodge is jointly staffed by Friends of Multnomah Falls and the U.S. Forest Service.
-Books and detailed maps of the Columbia River Gorge & Pacific Northwest, and Northwest Forest Passes are available for purchase onsite.
-Free trail maps of the area are available as well as free brochures about Multnomah Falls in multiple languages.
+The Multnomah Falls Lodge, which is run by a concessionaire, is well maintained with restrooms, a Visitor Center, a snack bar, a gift shop and a restaurant that is fully ADA accessible.
+The visitor information area within the lodge is jointly staffed by Friends of Multnomah Falls volunteers and the U.S. Forest Service.
+Offerings include a simple trail map and brochures about Multnomah Falls in multiple languages.
+Books, detailed maps of the Columbia River Gorge & Pacific Northwest, and Northwest Forest Passes are also available for purchase.

 At a Glance

 |Current Conditions:||Timed Use Permits will be req'd starting May 26 through Sept.
 4, 2023.|

 |Operational Hours:||Day-Use Only|

 |Reservations:||A Timed Use Permit will be required daily from 9 a.m. until 6 p.m from May 26, 2023 through Sept.
 4, 2023.|

 |Operated By:||Forest Service manages recreation area and visitor center.
 Concessionaire operates the Lodge.|